harshulsharma3/Django-react-todo-app/README.md

 # Django-react-todo-app

-A demo django-react app for deployment.
+A demo django-react application for deployment.

 docker-compose down